monk-after-90s/AsyncWebsocketStreamInterface/README.md

 This method parse the raw data from the server to some format you wish.

-In our simple example, we parse the json string to the data of certain type.
+In our simple example, we parse the json string to the data of a certain type.

 ### Usage